Frontier Airlines: 2020s

 In 2020, class-action lawsuits against Frontier were filed after the company refused to refund airfare for customers who could not travel during the COVID-19 pandemic.
 The company accepted part of the $25 billion in U.S. government funds to offset financial damage to the airline industry during the outbreak.

 On April 1, 2021, Frontier went public with an initial public offering on the Nasdaq exchange.
 The company adopted the ticker symbol ULCC, a nod to the company's ultra low-cost carrier business model.

-In early 2022, Frontier attempted to acquire Spirit Airlines, another US-based ultra low-cost carrier in a US$2.8 billion cash-and-stock deal.
+In early 2022, Frontier attempted to acquire Spirit Airlines, another US-based ULCC in a US$2.8 billion cash-and-stock deal.
 The deal would have created the fifth-largest airline in the country.
 After announcing the proposal, JetBlue made a competing offer to acquire Spirit for US$3.6 billion in cash.
 On July 27, 2022, Spirit announced that its shareholders had rejected Frontier's offer.

-In November 2022, Frontier announced that it will establish a crew operating base at Dallas Fort Worth International Airport (DFW) in early 2023, and will add a gate in DFW Terminal E for flights to additional destinations starting in April of that year.
-That month, it also eliminated its customer service phone line completely, referring customers to online modalities.
-Customers looking for information or help must now deal with an online chatbot, social media channels, or WhatsApp.
-Those wishing to speak with a live agent can use the carrier's 24/7 chat tool.
-"We have found that most customers prefer communicating via digital channels," spokesperson Jennifer F. de la Cruz said in a statement, saying they can now receive information as "expeditiously and efficiently as possible."
+In November 2022, Frontier announced that it would establish a crew operating base at Dallas Fort Worth International Airport (DFW) in early 2023, and would add a gate in DFW Terminal E for flights to additional destinations starting in April of that year.
+That month, it also eliminated its customer service phone line completely, referring customers to online channels.